troyhacks/MoonLight/docs/moonbase/modules.md

 ### Readonly data

-A module can consist of data which is edited by the user (e.g. selecting an animation to run) and data which is send from the server to the UI (e.g. a list of running processes).
+A module can consist of data which is edited by the user (e.g. selecting a live script to run) and data which is send from the server to the UI (e.g. a list of running processes).
 Currently both type of valuas are stored in state data and definition.
 Distinguished by property["ro"] = true in setupDefinition.
 So the client uses state data and definition to build a screen with both types visually mixed together (what is desirable).
 Currently there are 2 websocket events: one for the entire state (including readonly) and one only for readonly which only contains the changed values.
 Module.svelte handles readonly differently by the function handleRO which calls updateRecursive which only update the parts of the data which has changed.

 It might be arguable that readonly variables are not stored in state data.